mseminatore/TeslaJS/README.md

 # Installation

-In order to use the library and/or samples you must first download and install **Node.js** from http://nodejs.org
+In order to use the library and/or samples you must first download and install [NodeJS](http://nodejs.org).

 An installable module for 'npm' is now available.
 To download and install the library and all of its dependencies to a local project directory use the following: